Jane Pickens: Personal

 On June 6, 1928, at the age of 20, Pickens married Russell A. Clark (or Clarke).
+They had a daughter.
 The marriage ended in divorce.

-She became a noted figure at balls and other society events in New York City, Long Island and Newport.
-After her career peaked she was married twice to prominent businessmen.
-First was William C. Langley, a Wall Street broker.
-After he died, she married Walter Hoving, who had owned Tiffany & Company and Bonwit Teller.
+Pickens's obituary in The New York Times said, "She became a noted figure at balls and other society events in New York City, Long Island and Newport."
+She married William C. Langley, a Wall Street broker, on March 26, 1954, in Westbury, Long Island.
+Following Langley's death, she married businessman Walter Hoving.
+He died in 1989.

-In 1972 she ran as the Republican-Conservative challenger to United States Representative Edward I. Koch in the Silk Stocking district on the East Side of Manhattan.
+Pickens's obituary in The New York Times said, "In 1972 she ran as the Republican-Conservative challenger to United States Representative Edward I. Koch in the Silk Stocking district on the East Side of Manhattan."

 Pickens also painted.
+"I love to paint crystal," she said.
 Flowers were her favorite subject, roses in particular.
 She exhibited in galleries and sold dozens of paintings for charity.

-She was 84 years old when she died of heart failure in Newport, Rhode Island, on February 21, 1992.
+She was 83 years old when she died of heart failure in Newport, Rhode Island, on February 21, 1992.
 She also had a home on Park Avenue in Manhattan.

-She was survived by her daughter, Marcella Clark McCormack of Newport and Manhattan, and a sister, Patti Shreve of Bethlehem, Pennsylvania.
+Recognition

+In November 1949 Pickens received New York University's Annual Award Pickens for her "superb achievements in the musical and entertainment fields in general and for her stirring performance in Regina."
 The Jane Pickens Theater, a one-screen arthouse cinema that is the only remaining movie theater in Newport, was renamed after her in 1974.
 Pickens and her sister Patti performed at the dedication ceremony.